 Why are you leaving your current position?

-Don’t tell them your boss is pain in the neck, that you can’t stand the other employees or that the company is garbage.
+Don’t tell them your boss is a pain in the neck, that you can’t stand the other employees or that the company is garbage.
 No one wants to hear all that negativity.
-Instead focus on telling them about the positives you know come with a new job: new opportunities for growth, learning and achievement.
+Instead focus on telling them about the positives you know will come with a new job: new opportunities for growth, learning and achievement.
 And explain how taking this new position will be great for both you and your new company.

 Why do you want this job?

 When an interviewer asks this question, they’re trying to figure out if you’re there for a career or a paycheck.
 They want to hire someone who’s passionate about the job.
 Determine what you like about the position and why you love the company and share that with the interviewer.